joh-ga/RubyCrumbler/README.md

 * Using [threads](https://ruby-doc.org/core-2.5.0/Thread.html) for multiple execution.
 * Adding stemming as a feature in the NLP pipeline.
 * We recommend that texts are encoded in UTF-8.<br>
+* Before using the RubyCrumbler, make sure you have downloaded the respective spacy models .

 macOS:
 * The URL in the File Upload area can only be inserted into the field via right click and "paste".
-The shortcut "cmd/ctrl + V" does not work.
+The shortcut "cmd/ctrl + V" does not work

+Linux:
+* If an error occures while installing tk gem in Linux try this: [tk-dev installation](https://dev.to/kojix2/installing-ruby-tk-on-ubuntu-1d86)
+* If an error occurs while installing ruby-spacy, make sure that you have installed python with spacy library.
+* Make sure that you have installed ruby-dev package.

 ## Description of Features
 ***Pre-Processing***<br>